Courses for drink drive offenders

 A similar scheme exists in Great Britain (GB).
-However, for legislative reasons, it is not possible at this time for a person disqualified in Northern Ireland to complete the course in GB or vice versa – so, if you have been convicted by a court in GB you will not be able to complete the course in Northern Ireland.
+However, for legislative reasons, it is not possible at this time for a person disqualified in Northern Ireland to do the course in GB or vice versa – so, if you have been convicted by a court in GB you will not be able to do the course in Northern Ireland.

 What the course covers

 You can only go to the course for drink drive offenders if the magistrate has referred you.
 The course aims to prevent you from re-offending by showing you:

-- the effects of alcohol on your driving, the legal alcohol limits for drivers and how much it might take for you to reach the limit
+- the effects of alcohol on your driving, the legal alcohol limit for drivers and how much it might take for you to reach the limit

 - how you can still be over the limit and/ or affected by alcohol the morning after